paulsinnett/scratch-curriculum/en-GB/Term 1/River-Cross/RiverCross.md

 1. Start a new project

-2. First delete the Scratch cat , and import / draw a character .
+2. First delete the Scratch cat , and import / draw a character.
+If you want it to be a classic Frogger style game you can       use a Frog.

 3. Import / draw your own background.
 This will be the background which your character will fall into if they miss the log.